 Advice for people renting privately

 Your landlord, or their agent, has legal responsibilities to manage your tenancy fairly and to keep your home up to a decent standard.
 If you need assistance our Housing Options Team can provide advice on the rights and responsibilities of private tenants, landlords and agents.
-You can use our Housing Options Assessment Form to tell us about your problem and we will endeavor to respond to you within 5 working days.
+You can use our Housing Options Assessment Form to tell us about your problem and we will endeavour to respond to you within 5 working days.

 You can find advice below if:

 - you need to check if your tenancy deposit is protected